clicknium/clicknium-docs/doc/developtools/project_management.md

 ### Basics

-In Visual Studio Code, set a breakpoint on the right side of the code editing window at first, press "Ctrl+Shift+P" to show the Command Palette, and enter "Clicknium" to select and show " Debug".
+In Visual Studio Code, set a breakpoint on the right side of the code editing window at first, press "Ctrl+Shift+P" to show the Command Palette, and enter "Clicknium" to select and show " Debug Project".
 When you press "Enter" to run the project, Visual Studio Code will be debuging with the debug button shown at the top.
 ![project debug](../img/debug_project_3.png)
 &emsp;Continue (F5) / Pause (F6)
 &emsp;Step over (F10)